Ultan-Kearns/AppliedProject/Sprints.md

 + review dissertation
 + Write more in dissertation(focus on system evaluation)
 + Update code for register and update in dissertation
++ Add some images of database schema to sys eval and also project diagram
 # ideas + things to do

 + Support page with voice recognition(DONE but used for navigation)